seanreed1111/sql-recipes/recipes.md

 | Suzi |    893 |
 | Ben   |   362 |
 +-------+--------------+
-Then use the name values to join the SUMmary table to the driver_log table, and use the driver_miles values to sort the result.
+Then use the name values to join the summary table to the driver_log table, and use the driver_miles values to sort the result.
 The following statement shows the mileage totals in the result.
 That’s only to clarify how the values are being sorted.
 It’s not actually necessary to display them; they’re needed only for the ORDER BY clause.
 SELECT tmp.driver_miles, driver_log.*
 FROM driver_log INNER JOIN tmp
 ON driver_log.name = tmp.name